quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The time the most recent retransmittable packet was sent.

 time_of_last_sent_crypto_packet:
-: The time the most recent packet containing a CRYPTO frame was sent.
+: The time the most recent crypto packet was sent.

 largest_sent_packet:
 : The packet number of the most recently sent packet.